OpenEvalProject/evals/manuscripts/elife-96445/v1/manuscript.md

 Subsequently, we performed ChIP experiments using SPI1 antibodies to immunoprecipitate bound DNA fragments in MGC803 cells, followed by RT-PCR analysis of the products.
 Among these endogenous SPI1-binding sites, the abundance of the site C product was the highest (Figure 4L).
 Consequently, four truncated E1 fragments containing different binding sites were inserted into the luciferase reporter vector (E1A-E1D).
 As anticipated, we observed significantly enhanced luciferase activity upon co-transfection with the SPI1 and pGL4-E1C plasmids (Figure 4M).
 Furthermore, two motifs totaling 15 bp were deleted from site C to construct a plasmid with a deletion mutation.
 The transcriptional activation of SPI1 was abrogated in the deletion mutation group compared with that in the wild-type group (Figure 4N).
 These results suggest that site C is the SPI1-binding region in ZFP36L1-SE.

-## Upregulation of PD-L1 mediated by HDAC3 mRNA decay
+### Upregulation of PD-L1 mediated by HDAC3 mRNA decay

 To identify downstream target genes, the mRNA transcripts bound to ZFP36L1 were searched against the RNAct website.
 A bibliometric analysis via PubMed suggested that 51 gene transcripts may be associated with PD-L1 expression (Figure 5A).
 Representative molecules were selected to perform preliminary verification, which revealed that HDAC3 mRNA expression was significantly reduced in MGC803 cells overexpressing ZFP36L1 (Figure 5B).
 Conversely, protein levels of HDAC3 increased in XGC-1 and MKN45 cells with ZFP36L1 knockdown (Figure 5C).
 HDAC3 reportedly represses PD-L1 transcription through histone deacetylation (Wang et al., 2020; Yokoyama et al., 2021).
 Likewise, we observed that overexpression of HDAC3 does not directly affect PD-L1 promoter activity (Figure 5D), but inhibits PD-L1 transcription through histone H3K27 deacetylation in the promoter region (Figure 5E and F).
 Additionally, histone H3K27 deacetylation is also detrimental to the transcriptional activity of ZFP36L1-E1, thereby providing a negative feedback loop that inhibits ZFP36L1 expression (Figure 5G and H).
 Therefore, we conducted rescue experiments involving HDAC3 plasmid co-transfection.
 The PD-L1-inducing effects of IFN-γ were reinforced in cell lines overexpressing ZFP36L1 (Figure 5I and J).
 However, PD-L1 protein levels and surface fluorescent signals decreased when HDAC3 was simultaneously overexpressed.
 Additionally, the effects of SPI1 overexpression were rescued when HDAC3 expression was concurrently restored in MGC803 and MKN45 cells (Figure 5K and L).
 These findings suggest that SE-driven ZFP36L1 positively regulates PD-L1 expression by inhibiting HDAC3.
 The inhibition of HDAC3 additionally provide positive feedback to promote ZFP36L1 transcription.

 ![Figure 5.](https://cdn.elifesciences.org/articles/96445/elife-96445-fig5-v1.jpg)

-**Figure 5.:** HDAC3 mRNA decay.(A) Word cloud of predicted ZFP36L1 target genes.
+**Figure 5.:** (A) Word cloud of predicted ZFP36L1 target genes.
 (B) The mRNA expression of predicted target genes in MGC803 cell overexpressing ZFP36L1 (n=5).
 (C) HDAC3 protein expression in ZFP36L1 knockdown cells.
 (D) Effect of HDAC3 on CD274 promoter activity in 293T using dual-luciferase assay (n=3).
 (E) Correlation between changes of histone H3K27 acetylation and PD-L1 protein expression in MKN45 cells overexpressing HDAC3.
 (F) Chromatin immunoprecipitation (ChIP) assay showing the histone H3K27 acetylation levels of CD274 promoter regions in MKN45 cells overexpressing HDAC3 (n=3).
 (G) Correlation between changes of histone H3K27 acetylation and ZFP36L1 protein expression.
 (H) The H3K27ac and SPI1 enrichment of ZFP36L1-E1C regions using ChIP assay (n=3).
 (I, J) PD-L1 protein expression in simultaneous ZFP36L1 and HDAC3 overexpression cells.
 (M) HDAC3 mRNA decay in ZFP36L1 knockdown and overexpression cells after actinomycin D treatment.
 (N) ZFP36L1 mRNA-binding level by RNA-binding protein immunoprecipitation (n=3).
 (O) ZFP36L1 mRNA-binding site in AU-rich element (ARE) of 3ʹUTR confirmed using dual-luciferase assay (n=6).
 (P) CCCH-type zinc finger domain of ZFP36L1 protein binding to HDAC3 mRNA confirmed using RNA pull-down assay.
 ARE, adenylate uridylate- (AU-) rich element; 3ʹUTR, 3ʹ untranslated region. ***, p<0.001; **, p<0.01; *, p<0.05; ns, p≥0.05.
-(B, F) Wilcoxon rank sum test, (D) one-way ANOVA post hoc Tukey HSD test, (H) t-test, (N) Welch’s t-test, and (O) Kruskal-Wallis with Dunn’s test were used for statistical analysis.Figure 5—source data 1.Figure 5.Figure 5—source data 2.Figure 5.
+(B, F) Wilcoxon rank sum test, (D) one-way ANOVA post hoc Tukey HSD test, (H) t-test, (N) Welch’s t-test, and (O) Kruskal-Wallis with Dunn’s test were used for statistical analysis.

 Actinomycin D was employed to assess the rate of HDAC3 mRNA degradation.
 ZFP36L1 knockdown in MKN45 cells led to an increased half-life of HDAC3 mRNA post-actinomycin D treatment, indicating enhanced mRNA stability and suppression of mRNA decay.
 Conversely, ZFP36L1 overexpression in MGC803 cells promoted mRNA degradation, impairing HDAC3 mRNA stability (Figure 5M).
 This observation suggests that ZFP36L1 influences HDAC3 mRNA decay.